rapPayne/angular_in_3_weeks/labs/1.5 RouterLinks/README.md

 ```
 </details>

-4. Clear out the network tab in the browser again.
+5. Clear out the network tab in the browser again.
 Navigate around using these routerlinks.
 Notice -- no trips to the server!
 We're staying client side.

 ## Navigating from the NotFoundComponent
 1. Navigate to [http://localhost:4200/NonsenseURL](http://localhost:4200/NonsenseURL).
 The NotFoundComponent is displayed.
-That's good but this component is ugly.
+That's good but let's give our user some hints as to what to do next.

 2. Replace the entire contents of `not-found.component.html` with this.
 ```html